iChoake/nolikes/README.md

 Ever wanted to delete all your likes/favorites from Twitter but only found broken/expensive tools?
 You are in the right place.

 1. Go to: https://twitter.com/{username}/likes
+** Add Info on How to Open Chrome Developer Safely **
-2. Open the console and run the following JavaScript code:
+3. Open the console and run the following JavaScript code:

 ```javascript
 setInterval(() => {